Skip to main content

 What you receive for Florida

-This Florida notice package helps document the rent demanded, county and premises address, statutory deadline, delivery details, and records a landlord should keep before deciding whether an eviction filing is the next step.
+This Florida nonpayment packet helps document the rent demanded, county and premises address, statutory deadline excluding weekends and court-observed holidays, § 83.56(4) delivery method, § 83.505 e-mail limits, partial-rent cautions, and records a landlord should keep before deciding whether an eviction filing is next.

 Florida statutory-form notice

-Built to track the Florida § 83.56(3) nonpayment demand form, including rent owed, county, premises address, deadline, and delivery record.
+Built to track the Florida § 83.56(3) nonpayment demand form, including rent owed, county, premises address, deadline, landlord signature, and record of service.

 Editable self-help files